MoBiQuant: Mixture-of-Bits Quantization for Token-Adaptive Any-Precision LLM: Experiments

-\textbf{Elastic-inference performance.} We compare the elasticity of MoBiQuant with our integrated PTQ method, OmniQuant~\cite{shao2023omniquant}.
-Specifically, we set the calibration bit-width for both OmniQuant and MoBiQuant to 3-bit, and then evaluate their performance across higher and lower bit-widths at inference time to assess generalization beyond the training precision.
-As shown in Fig.~\ref{elasticperformance}, MoBiQuant consistently outperforms OmniQuant at all unseen bit-widths across various LLMs from the LLaMA family.
-Importantly, even at extremely low 2--3-bit range, MoBiQuant maintains smooth and stable precision scaling, whereas OmniQuant exhibits significant performance degradation.
+\textbf{Comparison with any-precision baselines.} We further compare \texttt{MoBiQuant} with the recent AnyPrecisionLLM~\citep{park2024any} and AnyBCQ~\citep{park2025anybcq} in Tab.~\ref{tab:anyprecision}, considering both the performance--precision trade-off and the decoding throughput.
+At 2-bit, \texttt{MoBiQuant} significantly outperforms~\citep{park2024any}, reducing WikiText2 perplexity from $2\mathrm{e}3$ to $10.91$ on LLaMA2-7B and from $1\mathrm{e}3$ to $58.0$ on LLaMA3-8B.
+At 3/4-bit, \texttt{MoBiQuant} also consistently surpasses state-of-the-art AnyBCQ.
+Importantly, \texttt{MoBiQuant} kernel without centroid table lookup and multi-scaling dequantization leads to substantially higher decoding throughput with an average speedup of $33.8\%$ over AnyPrecisionLLM and $22.8\%$ over AnyBCQ.

-We also compare our method with AnyPrecisionLLM~\citep{park2024any} and AnyBCQ~\citep{park2025anybcq}.
-Note that these methods are based on the \textit{non-uniform quantization} and thus inherently differ from the uniform scheme.
-Nevertheless, MoBiQuant outperforms them at low bit-widths (2--3-bit), demonstrating high generalization.
-Another key advantage of MoBiQuant over existing methods is its ability to support \textit{fine-grained precision adjustment}, rather than being limited to discrete bit-widths such as 2, 3, or 4-bit.
-The elasticity of MoBiQuant also extends to activation quantization, as shown in Fig.~\ref{fig:actquant} in Appendix~\ref{app:activation}.
+We also compare with the recent VQ-based static methods QuIP\#~\cite{tseng2024quip} and QTIP~\cite{tseng2024qtip}.
+Although these methods excel in bits-performance trade-off, their actual decoding throughput is limited by the centroid table lookups.
+For example, 2-bit QuIP and QTIP have $191$ and $218$ tokens/sec. throughput with $12.3$ and $5.86$ perplexity, respectively.
+In contrast, the 4-bit \texttt{MoBiQuant} with higher $256$ tokens/sec. throughput achieves lower $5.82$ perplexity and, thus, has better performance--throughput trade-off.

-\textbf{Comparison with static PTQ methods.} We further compare the elastic MoBiQuant with the static PTQ methods.
-Specifically, we evaluate prior PTQ baselines that are individually trained at 3/4-bit precision, while keeping MoBiQuant elastic but restricting it to the 3.9--4.0-bit range for fair comparison.
-As shown in Tab.~\ref{tab:staticcomparison}, MoBiQuant consistently matches the performance of state-of-the-art PTQ methods on LLaMA2 models, and even surpasses them on LLaMA-3 models with the 1B/3B size.
-Zero-shot task results are reported in Tab.~\ref{tab:staticcomparisonzeroshot} of Appendix~\ref{app:staticptq}.
-These results demonstrate that MoBiQuant can \textit{attain the performance of static quantization methods while simultaneously preserving elasticity}.
+\textbf{Comparison with scalar PTQ methods.} We evaluate prior static scalar PTQ baselines that have been separately trained for fixed 3- and 4-bit precisions.
+For fair comparison, we keep our \texttt{MoBiQuant} elastic during inference but restrict its average precision to be either 3- or 4-bit.
+As shown in Tab.~\ref{tab:staticcomparison}, \texttt{MoBiQuant} consistently matches the performance of state-of-the-art PTQ methods on LLaMA2 models and even surpasses them on LLaMA-3 models.
+Zero-shot and GSM8K results are reported in Appendix~\ref{app:staticptq}.
+Quantitative results demonstrate that the \texttt{MoBiQuant} attains the performance of static quantization methods while preserving flexible precision adjustment.